August 28

 When deciding between Hot Break and Cold Break methods, the choice often comes down to the desired characteristics of the final product.
 The Hot Break method is ideal for achieving a consistent, thick paste that is less likely to separate, making it a preferred choice for products requiring stability and uniformity.
 On the other hand, the Cold Break method is favored when the goal is to preserve the fresh taste and vibrant color of tomatoes, albeit with a thinner consistency.

-Commercial vs. Gourmet Applications
+Commercial vs. Gourmet Processing Differences and Uses

 In commercial food production, where consistency, shelf stability, and ease of use are critical, Hot Break tomato paste is often the go-to option.
 Its thick texture and reduced water content make it easy to incorporate into various recipes without compromising the final product’s quality.